sheikhfaisalanwar/dicom-parser-app/README.md

 ```

 ## HOW TO USE
 Here's a link to the Postman collection that you can use to interact with the API.
+Since the requests are to `localhost`, you will need to open the collection inPostman Desktop Agent to run the requests.

 **Make sure to set the Postman environment to LOCAL so that the appropriate collection variables get set.**